VocaDB/vocadb/CONTRIBUTING.md

 You're more than welcome to recruit another programmer to help with the implementation, if you cannot do it yourself.
 VocaDB is open source, just fork and send a pull request.

+# If you are a programmer

+Take a look at the code and [instructions for setting up the development environment](https://github.com/VocaDB/vocadb/wiki/VocaDB-development-environment).

+Any bugs and change requests are to be reported here, on the issues tab.
+If you think you could help, take a look at the list of reported issues, create a fork and you can fix it there and create a pull request back to the main repository.

 # Commissioned features
 I'm open for commission to work on a feature based on agreed payment.